VIHATTeam/OMICALL-Flutter-SDK/README.md

     - accountRegisterFailed: We can not register your account.
     - startCallFailed: We can not start you call.
     - startCallSuccess: Start call successfully.
+    - haveAnotherCall: We can not start you call because you are joining another call.
     ```
   -  Call with UUID (only support with Api key):
     ```